Manwe03/woodencog/README.md

 - custom basin to allow more fluids into it (4)
 - some fixes for create mod that where needed for liquid only crafts
 - some fixes on filters to allow tfc fluid usage (still need to check if it didn't broke anything else)
+- TFC heating capability for pressing, mixing and sequenced assembly outputs.

 I don't know if this mod is compatible with other mod that use mixins for create but if you know one that don't work open an issue on this repo i'll look into it